 And emotions aren’t bad.
 Since Christianity is about knowing God, not just about Him – although that is supremely important – but knowing Him intimately, like a spouse or a parent, emotions will be involved.
 How many times have you seen a normally stoic man cry at his wedding as the bride comes down the isle?
 Anything with love will be emotional.
 With Christ, emotions will be involved.
 In fact, if emotions aren’t involved, if we think we are supposed be Vulcans in our approach to Him, I would be equally concerned, if not more so.

 Our young adults go to university and for the first time ever their faith is challenged.
 And not even particularly well challenged, either. (see here, here) Their Phil 100 prof, whose expertise is not Philosophy of Religion (but, you know, he’s a philosopher.
 Sort of like an astrophysicist can teach biology because he’s a scientist), gives some awful argument against God in general and Christianity in particular.
+Or they ride the waves of our post-postmodern world into rejecting any view by anyone associated with hegemonic power.
 Or they read Richard Dawkins grotesquely misrepresent arguments for God in The God Delusion.
 But they don’t know that.
 They haven’t been taught to weigh what the prof said.
 So they do what they were taught to do; accept the authority.
 But besides this, they feel betrayed; betrayed by their parents; betrayed by the Church.
 Sheltering doesn’t work.
 It causes resentment.
 We need to be fairly and accurately teaching what the best critics are saying.
+We need to be doing our research into the cultural waves of our day.
 Then we need to provide our apologetic.